 It wasn’t easy going though, with many a lean year at Bushmills, the distillery being closed down several times due to a lack of demand.
 Records show no sign at all of operations in 1802 and 1822, but thankfully, if not miraculously, the business stayed afloat.

 A further blow to the industry came in the 1850s, when the Crown decided to tax Irish distillers by placing a tax on barley.
 This tax changed Irish whiskey forever, as virtually all Irish distilleries took the cheaper option of using corn and other grains in place of barley.
 Little has changed, with some of the biggest names in Irish blended whiskey today still using corn.
-Despite the increased costs, Bushmills resisted the change, sticking to their guns and continued using malted barley exclusively.
-Even today, they’re the only Irish distillery to be using malted barley in all its whiskeys.
+Despite the increased costs, Bushmills resisted the change, sticking to its guns and continued using malted barley exclusively.
+Even today, it's the only Irish distillery to be using malted barley in all its whiskeys.

 Belfast spirit merchant Jame McColgan and Patrick Corrigan took over in 1860, subsequently forming a limited company, The Bushmills Old Distillery Co.
 Ltd. in 1880.
 Production had increased to 100,000 gallons a year; however, all this came to a grinding halt in 1885 when the distillery was destroyed in a fire (distillery fires were not an uncommon occurrence back in the day).
 Onwards and upwards though, and Bushmills Distillery was soon rebuilt, bigger and better than ever, and ready to supply the ever-increasing U.S. demand, as short lived as that was to be, at least.